Home

 Alzheimer's Disease Research Center

-The NIA funds 35 Alzheimer's Disease Research Centers at major medical and academic institutions across the United States.
+The National Institute on Aging funds 35 Alzheimer’s Disease Research Centers at leading medical and academic institutions across the US.

 Atlantic Fellows in Accra 2023